Calcium Sulfonate Grease vs Lithium Grease: Which One Should You Use?

 • Calcium sulfonate grease for premium and heavy-duty applications

 This combination allows you to serve different customer segments without overcomplicating your product range.
+You can explore our latest update about calcium sulfonate grease for marine applications.

 Final Thoughts